 About the Lawsuits

-Halunen & Associates and partner law firms represent a group of plaintiffs in class action lawsuits against several IKO businesses on behalf of consumers who have been affected by deteriorating, curling, or otherwise defective IKO shingles made by the companies.
+Halunen Law and partner law firms represent a group of plaintiffs in class action lawsuits against several IKO businesses on behalf of consumers who have been affected by deteriorating, curling, or otherwise defective IKO shingles made by the companies.
 This case involves anyone who has previously owned, or currently owns, a home or other structure from 1987 through the present on which IKO Manufacturing shingles were installed.
 We are seeking recovery of material costs and labor costs for the tear-off, removal and re-application of shingles for each member of the class.
 The lawsuits have been consolidated into a single pre-trial proceeding in Urabana, Illinois, which is near IKO's U.S. headquarters.